-Douglas is located along the U.S.-Mexico border and is the second largest city in Cochise County.
+Douglas (pop.
+16,534) is located along the U.S.-Mexico border and is the second largest city in Cochise County.
 It is approximately 120 miles southeast of Tucson, and 70 miles southeast of Interstate 10.
 U.S. Route 191 directly connects Douglas to I-10.
 The city shares an international border with Agua Prieta, Sonora, Mexico, with a population of nearly 80,000.
-The Douglas Port of Entry is the second largest commercial port in Arizona, measured by total value of imports and exports.
-The port is open 24 hours a day, seven days a week to vehicle and pedestrian traffic, supporting thousands of visitor crossing daily.
-The Douglas retail market serves an estimated population of 100,000, with the majority of cross border visitors entering the United States through the Douglas Port of Entry do so to shop.
+The Douglas Port of Entry is the second largest commercial port in Arizona (measured by total value of imports and exports).
+The majority of visitors from Mexico who enter the United States through the Douglas Port of Entry do so to shop.

 Includes population · demographics · age groups · income · languages & English proficiency · school enrollment · educational attainment · poverty rates · labor market & workforce · unemployment rates · housing units · vacancy rates · home ownership rates · home values · homeowner costs · rental costs · housing affordability · available land & properties · local realtors · planning & zoning resources · health care providers · cost of living · weather & climate · things to do · restaurants · libraries · school districts · colleges & universities · average travel time to work · distance & routes to major metro markets · shipping & parcel delivery · trucking companies · airports · hotels · rail service · utility & telecom providers · financial services · maps & more

 Learn more about our people, land, buildings, quality of life, transportation, infrastructure, and business environment

 Includes a snapshot of the makeup of the community of potential customers; volume, finance, and diversity of ownership of the businesses; and spending patterns of consumers

 A service of Cochise County, Arizona